 - the number of free days will increase based on the number of years worked – after 10 years, the employee is entitled to 25 days.

 Please mind that for contracts of 6 working days per week there are more vacation days granted per year.
 Along this, Greek employees are entitled to 14 additional free days, which are given as public national holidays.
+If you want to know more details on the employment regulations available in Greece, our Greek lawyers are ready to assist you.

 We invite you to contact our law firm in Greece for any information that is pertaining to the human resources law and procedures (payroll, taxes, maternity and sick leave, etc.)

 Persons who want to obtain a job in Greece can contact us for additional information.
 If you need to apply for a work visa, you can also contact us.
 Provided that you want to relocate here on a permanent basis, we suppose that you will also want to own a property.
+Therefore, our law firm is prepared to provide all the necessary legal support if you want to buy land in Greece for residential purposes.